kenix/news-analyser/README.md

 - algorithm for populating news of higher priority with less probability
 - concurrent priority queue
 - refactor selector code into different server or client implementations
+- refactor analysing and feeding task into their own workers
+- other queue and rejection strategies
 - pool news, bytes or use Unsafe (off-heap) to reduce GC stress
 - concurrent tests

 ###Task description